protonemedia/laravel-splade-docs/form-model-binding-attributes.md

 </x-splade-form>
 ```

-Instead of fully unguardening the form, you may specify which attributes to unguard.
+Instead of fully unguarding the form, you may specify which attributes to unguard.
 You can do this with an array or string.

 ```blade
 <x-splade-form ... unguarded="name" />